Synesthesia: Other forms

-Signs and symptoms
+Signs and characteristics

 Some synesthetes often report that they were unaware their experiences were unusual until they realized other people did not have them, while others report feeling as if they had been keeping a secret their entire lives.
 The automatic and ineffable nature of a synesthetic experience means that the pairing may not seem out of the ordinary.
 This involuntary and consistent nature helps define synesthesia as a real experience.
 Most synesthetes report that their experiences are pleasant or neutral, although, in rare cases, synesthetes report that their experiences can lead to a degree of sensory overload.

 Though often stereotyped in the popular media as a medical condition or neurological aberration, many synesthetes themselves do not perceive their synesthetic experiences as a handicap.
 On the contrary, some report it as a gift – an additional "hidden" sense – something they would not want to miss.
 Most synesthetes become aware of their distinctive mode of perception in their childhood.
 Some have learned how to apply their ability in daily life and work.
 Synesthetes have used their abilities in memorization of names and telephone numbers, mental arithmetic, and more complex creative activities like producing visual art, music, and theater.

 Despite the commonalities which permit the definition of the broad phenomenon of synesthesia, individual experiences vary in numerous ways.
 This variability was first noticed early in synesthesia research.
 Some synesthetes report that vowels are more strongly colored, while for others consonants are more strongly colored.
 Self-reports, interviews, and autobiographical notes by synesthetes demonstrate a great degree of variety in types of synesthesia, the intensity of synesthetic perceptions, awareness of the perceptual discrepancies between synesthetes and non-synesthetes, and the ways synesthesia is used in work, creative processes, and daily life.

 Synesthetes are very likely to participate in creative activities.
 It has been suggested that individual development of perceptual and cognitive skills, in addition to one's cultural environment, produces the variety in awareness and practical use of synesthetic phenomena.
 Synesthesia may also give a memory advantage.
 In one study, conducted by Julia Simner of the University of Edinburgh, it was found that spatial sequence synesthetes have a built-in and automatic mnemonic reference.
 Whereas a non-synesthete will need to create a mnemonic device to remember a sequence (like dates in a diary), a synesthete can simply reference their spatial visualizations.